digimakergo/digimakergo.github.io/README.md

 A Content Management Framework which balances simplicity & flexibility with high performance.
 Written in Golang.

 It will be soon released.
-Stay tuned [github.com/digimakergo/digimaker](github.com/digimakergo/digimaker)
+Stay tuned on [github.com/digimakergo/digimaker](https://github.com/digimakergo/digimaker)

 ### Simple